-This exercise should be conducted during the month of December, when temperatures are forecasted to be 35 degrees or to assist in identifying and correcting start-up, operational, and fuel switching (if applicable) problems.
-An informational eDART ticket with a cause of "Cold Weather Preparation Exercise" should be submitted by the generation resource owner documenting that the generation resource has been scheduled to operate under the cold weather operational exercise.
+Within the month of December, PJM will notify the generation resource owner in advance by 1000 EPT the day prior that a generation resource the owner has selected will be scheduled to operate for the next day.
+An informational eDART ticket should be submitted by the generation resource owner documenting that the generation resource has been scheduled to operate under the cold weather operational exercise.